 45+ years experience in nonwoven textiles.

 Rontex America, Inc., has operated since 1970 manufacturing needled nonwoven textiles for a variety of end uses and industries, including automotive OEM and aftermarket, marine and other transportation.
 Needlefelted products include thermal bonded carpet and structured carpet.
-Our management team has over 100 years combined experience in the industry.

 What We Do

 The first stage of our production process is the procurement of our staple fibers.
 We have strong relationships with suppliers all over the world which allow us to source a wide variety of fibers at worldwide competitive pricing.